 Cost: $1.25 million

 The building was renamed the Ronald W. Finch Health and Physical Education Building on October 20, 1962 at a ceremony that featured speeches from several University officials and the unveiling of the identifying letters on the building.
 Ronald W. Finch was the head of the Physical Education department from 1942 to 1959.
-Ronald W. Finch was born on October 19, 1902 in Howard City.
+He was born on October 19, 1902 in Howard City.
 He graduated from Rockford High School.
 Before coming to Central as a faculty member, he taught high school for twelve years, teaching in Clare, Lowell, St. Joseph, and Saginaw.
 He received his Bachelor of Science from Central in 1932 and his Master of Arts from Columbia in 1941.
 Finch joined the Central faculty in 1937.
 He was the head track and football coach until 1946.
 He became the first dean of the college of Health, Physical Education, and Recreation when it was formed in 1959.
 He and his wife Bernice had three sons.